-Following our second Ofsted judgement of ‘requires improvement’ in 2019 there has been substantial change in the leadership of the school.
+Following the school’s Ofsted judgement of ‘requires improvement’ in 2019 there has been substantial change in the leadership of the school.
 Paul Jenkins, the head of the successful Court Moor School was seconded to the school for a period of two years in order to lead the transformational change which was required to make Aldworth the school that the community deserves.
-Staff, parents and students acknowledge that the school has made huge strides across many areas since that last full Ofsted report, a fact acknowledged by a monitoring visit in March 2021.
+Staff, parents and students acknowledge that the school has made huge strides across many areas since that last full Ofsted report, a fact acknowledged by a monitoring visit in March 2021 and reiterated by the latest report in July 2021.

 Ofsted’s ParentView allows current parents to rate their school and we have seen significant improvements in the results, parents agreeing with ‘I would recommend this school to another parent’ has moved from just over 60% to 90% between the 2019 inspection and the 2021 inspection.
 90% of parents agreed that their child was happy at the school.